-B: Umgungundlovu District Municipality
+C: Umgungundlovu District Municipality

-Figure 2A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTP) in Ethekwini, (A) and uMgungundlovu Metro (B), KwaZulu Natal Province during epidemiological weeks 1-43, 2021.
+Figure 2A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTP) in Ethekwini, (A-B) and uMgungundlovu Metro (C), KwaZulu Natal Province during epidemiological weeks 1-44, 2021.
 The testing laboratory and quantified SARS-CoV-2 gene is named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be done for specimens tested in the same laboratory.
+(PLEASE NOTE: Figures will be updated in subsequent reports to reflect geographical locations of wastewater treatment plants)

-In eThekwini (Figure 2A), quantitative testing by the NICD commenced in epidemiological week 8, 2021 at two WWTPs, Central and Northern.
-Quantitative testing by GreenHill Laboratories began in week 34, 35, and 37 2021, at the Hillcrest, Hammarsdale and Cato Ridge WWTP respectively.
-In Umgungundlovu (Figure 2B), quantitative testing by GreenHill Laboratories commenced in epidemiological week 35 in three WWTPs (Darvill, Howick and Lynnfield).
+In eThekwini (Figures 2A-B), quantitative testing is conducted by the NICD, GreenHill and Durban University of Technology (DUT) and Waterlab.
+Quantitative testing by the NICD commenced in epidemiological week 8, 2021 at two WWTPs, Central and Northern (Figure 2A).
+Quantitative testing by GreenHill Laboratories began in week 34, and 35, 2021, at the Hillcrest and Hammarsdale WWTPs respectively.
+The DUT began testing of four WWTPs (Isipingo, Phoenix, Central and KwaMashu) in week 32, 2021 (Figure 2A-2B).
+Waterlab commenced testing at Frasers WWTP in week 41, 2021.

+In Umgungundlovu (Figure 2C), quantitative testing is being done by GreenHill Laboratories and Waterlab.
+Testing by GreenHill commenced in epidemiological week 35 in three WWTPs (Darvill, Howick and Lynnfield).
+Waterlab commenced testing in Mfofana WWTP in week 39, 2021.